TravisWheelerLab/BATH/tutorial/README.md

-## FraHMMER
+## BATH

-This folder contians files used in the FraHMMER tutorial.
+This folder contians files used in the BATH tutorial.

 To read and follow the tutorial see: [TUTORIAL](../documentation/userguide/installation.md)